 Nobody noticed. ✌️

-Only reason I knew something was wrong was because of that SMS.
-The system itself just kept hobbling along.
-A little slower, a little in pain, but getting the job done.
+I knew something was wrong because of that SMS.
+The system kept hobbling along.
+Slower, in pain, but getting the job done.

-The core design principle behind every backend architecture states:
+The design principle behind every backend architecture states:

 - Everything can and will fail